-Danghelly Giovanna Zuniga Reyes is a professor of Journalism and Public Opinion at the University of Rosario, Bogata, D.C.
+Danghelly Giovanna Zuniga Reyes is a professor of Journalism and Public Opinion at the University of Rosario, Bogata, Colombia.

-She has a degree in sociology (National University of Colombia); a master in Political Science (National University of Colombia); Magistra Communication (Pontificia Universidad Javeriana), and PhD in Social and Human Sciences (Pontificia Universidad Javeriana).
+Reyes has a degree in sociology from the National University of Colombia, a master’s in Political Science, and a Magistra Communication as well as a PhD in Social and Human Sciences from Pontificia Universidad Javeriana.

 Read more online

-Erika Rodrigues comes from Mozambique and holds a masters degree in Social Anthropology from Columbia University, with a focus on Development Practice and Resource Management in Africa.
+Erika Rodrigues is from Mozambique and holds a masters degree in Social Anthropology from Columbia University, with a focus on Development Practice and Resource Management in Africa.

 She is currently working on improving communication between mining, oil and gas companies and affected local communities through mobile phone solutions.

-Ivonne Rodríguez is a professor and journalist at the Universidad Pontificia Bolivariana UPB Bucaramanga and VerdadAbierta.com.
+Ivonne Rodríguez is a professor and journalist at the Universidad Pontificia Bolivariana and VerdadAbierta.com.
 She is specialized in covering the Colombian armed conflict, and especially in documenting cases on land disputes.

-Ivonne attained a journalism degree at the Universidad Autónoma de Bucaramanga and a masters in Political Studies at the Universidad Nacional de Colombia.
-She teaches journalism and is a director of the magazine Plataforma of the Universidad Pontificia Bolivariana (UPB) Bucaramanga.
+Rodríguez attained a journalism degree at the Universidad Autónoma de Bucaramanga and a masters in Political Studies at the Universidad Nacional de Colombia.
+She teaches journalism and is a director of the magazine Plataforma of the Universidad Pontificia Bolivariana.

-She is a Premio Simón Bolívar winner in 2013 in the category of Best Internet Research and Premio Semana-Petrobras winner in 2009 for Best Coverage of a regional process.
-She was a finalist in 2014 and 2013 for the Latin American Award for Investigative Journalism (IPYS) award for her research on land grabs.
-In 2001, she won the EuropeAid Innovation Awards in Panama and Biosphere by reports Obre science.
+Rodríguez is a Premio Simón Bolívar winner of 2013 in the category Best Internet Research and Premio Semana-Petrobras winner of 2009 for Best Coverage of a regional process.
+She was a finalist in 2014 and 2013 for the Latin American Award for Investigative Journalism (IPYS) for her research on land grabs.
+In 2001, she won a EuropeAid Innovation Award.

-Ivonne taught at the Universities of Rosario and Minuto de Dios, and has been a Votebien.com journalist, a site associated with Semana magazine, which is specialized in the coverage of elections; Vanguardia Liberal newspaper of Santander, and the national daily La Prensa of Panama.
+Rodríguez taught at the Universities of Rosario and Minuto de Dios, and has been a journalist at Votebien.com – a site associated with Vanguardia Liberal newspaper of Santander, the national daily La Prensa of Panama and Semana magazine, which is specialized in the coverage of elections.

-Martha Romero is a full-time faculty of social sciences and humanities, Autonomous University of the Caribbean Barranquilla-Altantico.
+Martha Romero is a full-time faculty member of the social sciences and humanities department at the Autonomous University of the Caribbean Barranquilla-Altantico, Colombia.

-She’s also teaching the program Direction and Production of radio and television, a researcher on issues related to communication for social change, especially education and social-media ownership.
+Romero also teaches Direction and Production of Radio and Television, and researches issues related to communication for social change, specifically education and social-media ownership.

-She’s a Comunicadora Social-Journalist, with a BA in Languages, Project Management Specialist, specialist teaching for the development of autonomous learning, Magistra Communication.
+Romero is a Comunicadora Social-journalist with a BA in Languages, a Project Management Specialist, and an expert in teaching for the development of autonomous learning.